 The scent of Money

 A barter system does not scale.
-If there are 100 types of goods than the two parties who are exchanging the goods have to know C(100, 2) = 4950 combinations of exchange rates every day.
+If there are 100 types of goods then the two parties who are exchanging the goods have to know C(100, 2) = 4950 combinations of exchange rates every day.
 Money ends up being a central mechanism to linearize the problem since every seller has to know the price of their good in a single currency.
-Of course, just like religion, money is an intersubjective reality which only exists in our imaginations.
+Of course, just like religion, money is an intersubjective reality that only exists in our imaginations.
 And it does not have to be coins or notes.
 In Nazi concentration camps, cigarettes were a currency.
-The only requirement is that it should easy to transport, store, and has a wide enough acceptance.
+The only requirement is that it should easy to transport, and store, and has a wide enough acceptance.

 Money is the most useful and efficient system of mutual trust ever devised.

 The original form of money like Barley had an intrinsic biological value.
 Over time, we moved to unmarked gold and silver which had no biological value.
-Then to marked gold and silver coins, so, no weighing required to find the value.
+Then marked gold and silver coins, so, no weighing is required to find the value.
 And then to fiat currency which had no intrinsic value, and then to electronic currency which had no physical existence.
 Money as a source of universal convertibility and trust has replaced priceless things like honor, loyalty, morality, and love.
 When we use money as a medium of exchange, we don’t trust each other; we trust money.
 When someone runs out of money, we run out of trust in them.

 These imagined realities of benefitting the Conqueror exist even today when the US presidents use F-16 to deliver democracy and human rights in Iraq and Syria.